rokieplayer20/MixingDTA/README.md

 This GitHub repository provides the source code for the MixingDTA[1].
 It is intended for academic purposes.

+## Abstract

+Drug–Target Affinity (DTA) prediction is an important regression task for drug discovery, which can provide richer information than traditional drug-target interaction prediction as a binary prediction task.
+To achieve accurate DTA prediction, quite large amount of data is required for each drug, which is not available as of now.
+Thus, data scarcity and sparsity is a major challenge.
+Another important task is ‘cold-start’ DTA prediction for unseen drug or protein.
+In this work, we introduce MixingDTA, a novel framework to tackle data scarcity by incorporating domain-specific pre- trained language models for molecules and proteins with our MEETA (MolFormer and ESM-based Efficient aggregation Transformer for Affinity) model.
+We further address the label sparsity and cold-start challenges through a novel data augmentation strategy named GBA-Mixup, which interpolates embeddings of neighboring entities based on the Guilt-By- Association (GBA) principle, to improve prediction accuracy even in sparse regions of DTA space.
+Our experiments on benchmark datasets demonstrate that the MEETA backbone alone provides up to a 19% improvement of mean squared error over current state-of-the-art baseline, and the addition of GBA-Mixup contributes a further 8.4% improvement.
+Importantly, GBA-Mixup is model-agnostic, delivering performance gains across all tested backbone models of up to 16.9%.
+Case studies shows how MixingDTA interpolates between drugs and targets in the embedding space, demonstrating generalizability for unseen drug–target pairs while effectively focusing on functionally critical residues.
+These results highlight MixingDTA’s potential to accelerate drug discovery by offering accurate, scalable, and biologically informed DTA predictions.

 ## Overview of MixingDTA